MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-303.md

         {
             if (Microphone.devices.Length > 0)
             {
-                // Once the scene starts, begin to capture the audio audioSource = GetComponent<AudioSource>();

                 StartCapturingAudio();
                 Debug.Log("Mic Detected");
             }
         }
     ```

-7. Now you need the method that the App uses to start the voice capture, and pass it to the *LuisManager* class, that you will build soon.
+7. Now you need the method that the App uses to start and stop the voice capture, and pass it to the *LuisManager* class, that you will build soon.

     ```csharp
         /// <summary>